-ESPRESSO implements innovative solutions in the area of CCDs, their packages and cryostats.
-One of the world's largest monolithic state-of-the-art CCDs was selected to cover the spectral format and wavelength range of ESPRESSO and to obtain improved stability when compared to a mosaic solution like that employed in HARPS.
-The CCDs were procured from the e2v supplier and have a sensitive area of $92 \, \mathrm{mm} \times 92 \, \mathrm{mm}$, composed of 9k9 pixels of $10 \, \mu \mathrm{m}$ size.
-Fast read-out of such a large chip is achieved by using its 16 output ports at high speed.
-The scientific CCDs have very demanding specifications, e.g., in terms of Charge Transfer Efficiency (CTE) and parameters affecting the definition of the pixel position, for which an error translates directly into the RV precision and accuracy.
+ESPRESSO implements several innovative solutions for scientific CCDs, their packages, and cryostats.
+One of the world's largest monolithic CCDs was selected to cover the spectral format and wavelength range of ESPRESSO and to obtain improved stability when compared to a mosaic solution like that employed in HARPS.
+The CCDs were procured from the e2v supplier and have a sensitive area of 92 mm x 92 mm, composed of 9k9 pixels of $10 \,\mu m$ size.
+Fast read-out of such a large chip is achieved by using 16 output ports at high speed.
+The scientific CCDs have very demanding specifications in terms of parameters like Charge Transfer Efficiency (CTE) and pixel position homogeneity, on which an error translates directly into the RV precision and accuracy.
 An engineering sample is shown in Fig. 11.
-For better stability and thermal-expansion matching, the CCD package is made
+For better stability and thermal-expansion matching, the CCD package is made of Silicon Carbide.
+ESPRESSO's target precision of $10 \, \text{cm/s}$ requires measuring spectral line position changes of 2 nm in the CCD plane, equivalent to only 4 times the silicon lattice constant.
+The CCDs package, the